 11 Top-Rated Day Trips from Washington, D.C.

 The area around Washington, D.C. is steeped in history and packed with interesting tourist attractions.
 The colonial towns of Williamsburg and Annapolis tell the story of the nation's birth, while the Gettysburg Battlefield reveals where America faced a turning point in the Civil War.

 Tourists can also delve into the region's maritime heritage.
 Besides the Annapolis seaport, St. Michaels is another important coastal town on Chesapeake Bay.
 The quaint Old Town of Alexandria also has an atmospheric harbor district on the Potomac River, and Solomons Island is a picturesque waterfront community along the Patuxent River.

-1 Mount Vernon: President George Washington's Home
+1. Mount Vernon: President George Washington's Home

 George Washington later enlarged and enhanced Mount Vernon, and over a period of 45 years renovated the building to create a magnificent 21-room manor house.
 The 11,028-square-foot mansion is ten times larger than the average colonial house in Virginia.
 The cupola, completed in 1774, features a weathervane topped with a dove to symbolize peace.

 Address: 3200 Mount Vernon Memorial Highway, Mount Vernon, Virginia

-2 Colonial Williamsburg
+2. Colonial Williamsburg

-3 Monticello: Thomas Jefferson's Neoclassical Mansion
+3. Monticello: Thomas Jefferson's Neoclassical Mansion

 Address: 931 Thomas Jefferson Parkway, Charlottesville, Virginia